qian256/HoloLensARToolKit/README.md

 ---

 ## License

-HoloLensARToolKit is composed of two separate projects: ARToolKitUWP and ARToolKitUWP-Unity (including samples).
-Both of them are open for use in compliance with [GNU Lesser General Public License (LGPL v3.0)](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+HoloLensARToolKit is open for use in compliance with [GNU Lesser General Public License (LGPL v3.0)](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 Please see COPYING and COPYING.LESSER for license details.

-ARToolKitUWP is a modified version of ARToolKit, statically links against ARToolKit binaries, and therefore complies with the license restrictions of ARToolKit (see [details](https://github.com/artoolkit/artoolkit5)).